Advice About Financial Aspects When Starting A Small Business From Scratch

 Debt Funding

-Debt funding is borrowing money from a lender and making payments in the form of principle and/or interest payments until the debt is paid in full.
+Debt funding is borrowing money from a lender and making payments in the form of principal and/or interest payments until the debt is paid in full.

 Crowdfunding

-Crowdfunding is where you develop a campaign and get people to either donate funds, pay for perks or make early bird purchases, or where you sell micro-equity positions in your new business.
+Crowdfunding is where you develop a campaign and get people to either donate funds, pay for perks, make early bird purchases, or sell micro-equity positions in your new business.

 Equity Funding